Free fermions under adaptive quantum dynamics: Model

 \section{Model}

-Our model consists of a one-dimensional chain of $L$ sites, with each site hosting either 0 or 1 spinless fermion.
-Additionally, to each site, we associate a classical ``flag" $f_i$ which takes values 0 or 1, denoting an inactive or active site, respectively.
-As shown in Fig.~\ref{fig:circuit}, in this model two-fermion unitaries and projective measurements are applied in a brickwork fashion.
-A unit time step of the circuit consists of first applying a unitary layer on odd links (i.e. between sites $2j-1$ and $2j$) and then a measurement layer on the same links, followed by an application of these layers on even links (i.e. between sites $2j$ and $2j+1$).
-For the rest of this paper, we consider periodic boundary conditions $L+1 \equiv 1$.
+Our model consists of a one-dimensional, periodic chain of $L$ sites, with each site hosting either 0 or 1 spinless fermion.
+Additionally, to each site $i$, we associate a classical ``flag" $f_i$ which takes values 0 (equivalently, labeling the site as ``inactive") or 1 (labeled ``active"); a unitary gate is applied between two sites $i$ and $j$ only if at least one of the sites is ``active" (i.e. only if $f_i + f_j \neq 0$).
+Sites are labelled inactive -- their flags are set to 0 -- if the state is found to be locally similar to the target state.
+This local similarity is then prevented from being disrupted by subsequent unitary gates.

-In the unitary layer, we randomly apply either $U_1$ or $U_2$ with equal probability to neighboring sites $i$ and $i+1$, given that at least one of the sites is active. $U_1$ and $U_2$ are defined as
+In the unitary layer, we apply random unitary gates to neighboring sites.
+For concreteness, each gate is independently drawn with equal probability from $\qty{U_1, U_2}$, which are defined as

-where $\qty{c^\dagger_i, c_i}$ are the fermionic creation and annihilation operators on site $i$.
-Notice that $U_1$ and $U_2$ perserve fermionic parity.
-When considering their actions on two neighboring sites $i$ and $i+1$, the dynamics is constrained to the following: